mtlynch/mtlynch.io/content/retrospectives/2020/04/index.md

 ## How do you balance percentages?

 It's been interesting because it's the most computer science-y project I've ever worked on.
 For most things I work on, I feel like I'm mostly gluing services together and deciding how to organize and present data.
 The portfolio rebalancer requires me to spend a lot more time thinking about abstract algorithms

+My initial implementation was that +1% in one slider should mean -0.5% in the other two sliders.
+But then that meant that you could never reach the balance you want because it's constantly adjusting everything else.

+Next, I tried adding a button that let you "lock" one slider into place, but that felt convoluted and allowed the user to get into illegal states:

+Finally, I kind of discovered by mistake that a more intuitive implementation is one where it auto-adjusts the slider you touched least recently:

 ## Interesting discoveries